 If you are our tandem passenger, then we will register you for the option of insurance coverage throughout the activities and if you are a recreational pilot then we will help to register you for an annual insurance coverage that is valid for use internationally.

 Paragliding is a sport that is inherently dangerous and it is imperative that the pilot understands all of the possible risks.
 He/she must be able to make judgements while flying and conducting weather assessments during launching or landing.
 He/she must also be generally in good health condition.

 For the exact reasons mentioned above, there is no exact age limit to learn paragliding because age does not measure the pilot’s physiological fitness, his/her maturity or their ability to make sound technical judgments.

 However, there are certain strict guidelines to be adhered for young pilots and that is parental/guardian approvals.
 Any pilots that are below 18 years old must obtain prior approvals from their parents or legal guardians before being allowed to learn paragliding, whom also must be present at all times to observe every flights they performed.

 For pilots that are of older age, such as over 40 years old, it is highly recommended that he/she performs a medical checkup and obtain second opinion from their doctor(s) before engaging in this sport.
 We have pilots at the age between 60-70 years old who paraglides regularly.

-We are the authorised importer and distributor for a range of paragliding equipments, especially from the world standard manufacturers such as Ozone Gliders, Skywalk Paragliders, Sup’Air, Woody Valley, Icaro and Ascent among many others.
+Apart from conducting paragliding training and tandem paragliding, we also sell paragliding equipment from the world’s most popular manufacturers such as Ozone Gliders, Skywalk Paragliders, Sup’Air, Woody Valley, Icaro Paragliders, Icaro2000 and Ascent among few others.

 Contact Us with your requirement details and we will assist you in choosing the right equipment for your flying skills and types of activities.